dentarg/auth0-blog/_posts/2018-03-05-build-robust-apps-with-mithril-and-auth0.md

 Notice that up till now we haven't done anything with Mithril directly other than including its import within each JSX Component file.
 The framework has been running under the hood through JSX and staying out of our way to rapid development.

 Within `LogoutButton`, we are doing something rather interesting: we are adding an event listener to its container element.
 The callback function to handle the `onclick` event comes from an external source.
 This is brilliant.
 It makes the button reusable not just within this application but within any other applications we could make. `LogoutButton` is a great candidate for a component library!

-In our case, `onclick` within `LogoutButton` will receive a function from the auth0 API that will trigger auth0's logout function &mdash; more on that later.
+In our case, `onclick` within `LogoutButton` will receive a function from the Auth0 API that will trigger Auth0's logout function.
+We will learn more about [Auth0 authentication](https://auth0.com/docs/api/authentication) later.

 With `StageTitle` and `LogoutButton` now defined, let's go ahead and add them to `StageBanner`: